csegeek/Dynamic-pdf-geneator/README.md

 ![Response](Response.JPG?text=Response+Pdf+Here)

-#### To save the generated pdf page in local store using postman click on `save Response -> save as file` or send a get request using `send and download` button in postman.
+#### To save the generated pdf page in local storage using postman click on `save Response -> save as file` or send a get request using `send and download` button in postman.